StevePilcher/FitClub-MS4/media/files/Testing.md

 2. Footer My profile page on Kindle Fire HDX linux pushes from the bottom of the page
 3. Payment_intent_Succeeded Webhook is failing, it was working pre-deployment.
 Time contraints have limited troubleshooting.
 4. Device views for Forum pages needs more UX improvement, just reducing the overal size isn't very user friendly
+5. Footer on forum posts mobile view gets overidden, this does not happen in tablet or desktop.
+Time contraints have limited troubleshooting.